Commitment To Justice

 • Contacting someone through the mail, phone, email or another method

-• Following someone by foot or by car
+• Following someone on foot or in a car

 • Trespassing on someone’s property